 Glasgow is a great city for celebrating Burns night, bursting with lively, rebellious, and friendly Glaswegians.
 Visitors can also explore Glasgow’s Mitchell Library, boasting the world’s largest Burns collection, including works translated into more than 30 languages.

 There are many Burns night events throughout Glasgow but if you can’t wait until the evening to celebrate, go for the special Burns Brunch at award winning Glasgow restaurant Stravaigin.
 Hosted by performance poet Johnny Gauld, guests will be treated to a day of piping, poetry, and a three-course brunch menu - booking is essential.

 The world’s biggest Burns Night event started in 2012 in Dumfries, where Burns lived his last years, and is a three day festival of music, theatre and dance, across various venues around the city.
 Inspired by the celebration, rather than the idea that you have to have a degree in scots literature – this festival is about coming together with friends and soaking up the spirit of the locals.
-Find out more about the acts and events to plan a visit.

 For a Burns Night with a difference, Eden Court CREATIVE presents a fun packed event called Haggis, Beasts and Tatties.
 The night starts with a ‘Haggis Hoedown’, where a team of ‘haggises’ do a lively jig to a pipe band in Falcon Square in Inverness city centre.
 The procession will continue in the Eden Court Theatre where guests will be treated to performances inspired by the Beasts of Burns poetry, ending on a high note, with live music from the Tattie Band at Eden Court’s Grand Burns Ceilidh.